chrisgrieser/shimmering-focus/README.md

   `#sidenote`.
 To add your own annotation tags, you can use a plugin like [Colorful Tags Plugin](https://github.com/rien7/obsidian-colorful-tag).
-- __Vim Mode__: Explicit styling of Obsidian's Vim Mode and various style settings for vim mode, like for example relative line numbers.
+- __Vim Mode__: Explicit styling of Obsidian's Vim Mode and various style settings for vim mode, such as relative line numbers.
 - …

+> [!NOTE]
+> This theme only supports the Obsidian desktop release.

 ### Commands
 When the [Style Settings